bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 * NEW : Added messages in login form.

 == Upgrade Notice ==

+= V1.0.9 =
+We changed the mechanism of unlocking IP addresses on the timer.

 = V1.0.8 =
 The Polish language file is added.
 Undefined user blocking after plugin activation is fixed.
 Access priority when IP is included to the black- and whitelist at the same time (blacklist has higher priority).
 Ability to search by part IP.
 Additional notifications on the plugin pages.